songwutmee/ShibaFarm/README.md

 </div>

 ###  Game Concept
-ShibaFarm is a game about a Shiba Inu who inherits a massive debt from his father.
-To pay it all back, you have to work hard every day chopping trees, planting crops, fishing, and mining.
-Every cent you earn goes toward paying off the debt collectors until you're finally free.
+A farming simulation where players control a Shiba Inu working to repay an inherited family debt.
+Features core mechanics like farming, fishing, and mining with a focus on monthly debt deadlines.

 ###  Technical Work
 In this project, I focused on making the code clean and easy to work with for the whole team: